Jeri Laber: Awards and honors

 In 2000 Jeri Laber was honored by President Václav Havel of the Czech Republic who presented her with his country's Medal of Merit.
 In 2002 she testified against President Slobodan Milosevic at his war crimes trial in The Hague.
 In 2003 she was named Alumna of the Year by the Harriman Institute of Columbia University.
 The Association of American Publishers has named an award in her honor: The Jeri Laber International Freedom to Publish Award.
 Ms Laber is the recipient of a research and writing grant from the MacArthur Foundation.
 She is a fellow of the American Academy of Arts and Sciences and a member of the New York City Council on Foreign Relations.
 She was a Board Member of PEN America from 2012-2018 and its Vice-President from 2013-2015.

 Education

-Ms. Laber was educated in New York City.
+Laber was educated in New York City.
 She completed her undergraduate work at New York University, majoring in English and Philosophy.
 She did her graduate work at Columbia University, working simultaneously in the Russian Institute and the Department of Slavic Languages.
 Her graduate thesis was on "The Post-War Conception of Socialist Realism."